-To deliver the vision for Jellyfields by prioritising the following management interventions over the next five years 2020-2025:
+To deliver the vision for Jellyfields by prioritising the following management interventions over the next five years 2022-2027:

-- Commission Silviculture Survey and produce a Forest Commission standard Tree and Woodland Management Plan - Deal with any public safety issues - Define grassland areas and establish appropriate cutting regimes - Repair sections of the main path surface and deal with areas of mud - Provide new information boards about the site - Provide informal benches
+- Commission a Silviculture Survey and produce a Forest Commission standard, Tree and Woodland Management Plan, - Deal with any public safety issues, - Define grassland areas and establish appropriate cutting regimes, - Maintain the main path surface, keeping a 1m cut margin and dealing with areas of mud, - Provide new information boards about the site and - Develop a programme of practical volunteer activities to deliver plan objectives.

-4.2 By Habitat Type: Trees Commission a Silviculture survey of Jellyfields.
+4.2 By Habitat Type: Trees Commission a Silviculture survey of all trees within Jell fields and initiate a tree management programme to deal with tree health and public safety issues.
 Pursue a continuous cover approach to tree management and produce a Standard Woodland Management Plan.
-As part of the Woodland management plan develop a tree management programme to deal with to tree health and public safety issues.
 Establish a policy to leave dead wood standing where possible, otherwise removing limbs or reducing to approx. 5-10m height.
 All cut wood to be retained on site.
-Identify areas of natural regeneration and provide additional support to promote tree growth (clearing/mulching/ rabbit guards) Identify areas to experiment with coppicing small number of closely grown Alder and creating structural diversity through mini glades development.
+Identify areas of natural regeneration and provide additional support to promote tree growth (clearing/mulching/ rabbit guards) Identify areas to experiment with coppicing small number of closely grown Alder and creating structural diversity through development of mini glades.
 Control the spread of Sycamore by selective removal of seeding trees.

 Encourage natural re generation - including the area of Elm suckering.
 Install Bat and Bird Boxes.
-Grassland Areas Re define the area of the Memorial Meadow to form areas of grassland that are subject to a varied cutting regime as a way of supporting a range of flowering plants and providing valuable structure for invertebrates.
-Area 1 (flat areas either side of the main path) - mow and remove cuttings in mid July each year with a second cut in October or February (depending on season and site conditions).
-Area 2 (gradation from path to woodland edge) - Cut a third of the area each September and remove cuttings.
+Grassland Areas Introduce 3 areas subject to different grass cutting regimes as a way of supporting a range of flowering plants and providing valuable structure for invertebrates.
+(See: Detailed Grassland Plan produced by DWT) Area 1 (area with abundant Docks/ Nettles) - manage frequently with regular mowing/ removing for 1-2 years Area 2 (area between Area 1 and Woodland edge) - autumn cut in sections on a 3 year rotation.
+Consider 'scalloping' woodland edge.
+Area 3 (area either side of path) wildflower restoration achieved by a mid summer cut and collect combined.
+Scarify the area and add robust perennials wildflower seed in autumn.
+Additional autumn or early spring cut and collect maybe required depending on the season and vigour of grass growth.
 Walditch Stream Trash screens in the old Sluices collect debris and hold water back.
 Contact the Environment Agency to establish what maintenance is required if any.
 Good natural examples of leaky debris dams occur throughout the site.
-Consider further practical actions in Area D to hold and store water through construction of Leaky dams made of brash/cuttings from the site.
+Consider further practical actions to hold and store water through construction of Leaky dams made of brash/cuttings from the site.
 There is some ingress of runoff into the site from lower Walditch Lane.
-Consider mitigation experiments using brash/cuttings to intercept any overland flow.
-Initiate regular water quality surveys; including monitoring of Crayfish, to inform future management plans.
+Consider mitigation experiments using brash/cuttings to intercept any overland flow. monitoring of Crayfish, to inform future management plans.